 When the band formed in late 2016, the five-piece found success quickly, winning the popular 2017 CBC Searchlight Contest.
 The following year they released their first record and afterward soon began writing Under A Heavy Sky.

-On June 26th, the band will release the album’s first single, “Endless Summer,” a catchy and joyful slow-burner that is surprisingly the result of some adversity the singer-songwriter experienced during the summer of 2018 in Vancouver.
+On July 17th, the band released the music video for the album’s first single, “Endless Summer,” a catchy and joyful slow-burner that is surprisingly the result of some adversity the singer-songwriter experienced during the summer of 2018 in Vancouver.

 “It was during a heatwave and I was going through a pretty bad failed relationship and was stuck in this mindset of loss,” he recalls.
 “It felt very traumatic and felt like whatever I was stuck in was just going to go on and on forever.
 It came from a very cathartic and therapeutic place.”